Fiewor/Fiewor/README.md

 ### Hi there, I'm John Fiewor👋
-#### I am a Front-End web developer, and a machine learning enthusiast
+#### I am a Front-End web developer and machine learning enthusiast

 <!--
 **Fiewor/Fiewor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.